onflow/flow/flips/20201125-bip-44-multi-account.md

         3.1.1 If the Key Index gap limit has been reached without finding any addressed in the registry, then go to step 2, incrementing the Account Index by one and starting with Key Index = 0 again.
-        3.1.2 If the Key Index gap limit has not been reached, the go to step 2 increment the Key Index by one.
+        3.1.2 If the Key Index gap limit has not been reached, the go to step 2 and increment the Key Index by one.
     3.2.
 If an address is found, query the Flow network to fetch the account's details.
         3.2.1.
 If no account is found<sup>1</sup>, go to step 2, incrementing